 I never went to university; I got straight on a plane after college and went travelling to Australia where I ended up in Port Douglas teaching scuba diving for Quiksilver.
 I came back for a few years and then I was off on my travels again, this time I lived in Queenstown, New Zealand for over two years after travelling around South East Asia.

-Naturally, the travel industry was for me when I can back and it still, to this day after 7 years, puts a smile on my face.
+Naturally, the travel industry was for me when I came back and it still is to this day and even after 7 years puts a smile on my face.
 Organising tailor-made travel is incredibly rewarding and so much fun.
 I look forward to sharing my knowledge and get started on planning your next incredible journey.

 I have been in the travel industry since 2012, working for Flight Centre in both the retail and business sectors and worked my way up from a sales consultant to a store manager.
 I have travelled extensively as a solo traveller, on a group tour or with friends and family.

 Eating or cooking or working it off in the gym!

 On a sandy beach somewhere with a frozen daiquiri.

 New Zealand.
 I remember landing in Christchurch and driving to Queenstown – anyone that has done that drive, will know why I decided to stay there!
 Two and a half years later I came home.

 I plan on living out of a rucksack but within minutes, the contents are usually emptied onto the floor.